-- 9. Financial Services: Connecticut has reduced most license and application fees by 50% for social equity applicants for the first three license renewal cycles.
+- 10. Financial Services: Connecticut has reduced most license and application fees by 50% for equity joint venture applicants for the first three license renewal cycles.
 This fee reduction does not include the conversion fee required to operate in both the medical and adult-use markets.
-After the initial three-year period, social equity applicants must pay the full fees.
-60 Connecticut has also authorized the sale of bonds not to exceed \$50 million.
+After the initial three-year period, equity joint ventures must pay the full fees.
+Connecticut has also authorized the sale of bonds not to exceed \$50 million.
 The proceeds from these bond sales can be used for the following services: (1)low-interest loans to rehabilitate and renovate unused or under used properties to be used as a cannabis establishment; (2) capital to social equity applicants seeking to start or maintain a cannabis establishment; (3) funding to assist in the development or ongoing expenses of the cannabis business accelerator program; and (4) assist in the development or ongoing expenses of workforce training programs developed by the Social Equity Council.
-61 In addition to the bond sale, money from the Social Equity and Innovation hub can be utilized to provide capital for businesses.
-62 This is discussed in the community reinvestment section below. - 10.
+In addition to the bond sale, money from the Social Equity and Innovation fund can be utilized to provide capital for businesses.
+This is discussed in the community reinvestment section below. - 11.
 Community Reinvestment: Connecticut has an excise tax based on THC potency.
 Starting on July 1, 2023 through June 30, 2026, 60% of this tax is placed into the Social Equity and Innovation Fund.
 The percentage of tax revenue allocated to this fund increases to 65% on July 1, 2026 and to 75% on July 1, 2028.
 In addition, 25% of this tax revenue is placed in the Prevention and Recovery Services Fund starting on July 1, 2023.
 Funds not allocated to the Social Equity and Innovation Fund of the Prevention and Recovery Services Fund are placed in the state's General Fund.
 A simplified summary of the tax allocation is provided below.
 The money in the Social Equity and Innovation Fund can be used to provide capital for businesses; technical assistance for the start-up and operation of a business; funding for workforce education; and funding for community investments.
 All of these appropriations must further the principles of equity defined in the statute.
-The identified principles of equity are "(A) Identify and remedy past and present patterns of discrimination and disparities of race, ethnicity, gender and sexual orientation; (B) ensure that such patterns of discrimination and disparities, whether intentional or unintentional, are neither reinforced nor perpetuated; and (C) prevent the emergence and persistence of foreseeable future patterns of discrimination or disparities of race, ethnicity, gender, and sexual orientation.
-The Prevention and Recovery Services Fund is used for (1) substance abuse prevention, treatment and recovery services, and (2) collection and analysis of data regarding substance use.66 Connecticut also creates a three percent municipal tax on retail cannabis sales in their jurisdiction.
+The identified principles of equity are "(A) Identify and remedy past and present patterns of discrimination and disparities, whether intentional or unintentional, are neither reinforced nor perpetuated; and (C) prevent the emergence and persistence of foreseeable future patterns of discrimination or disparities of race, ethnicity, gender, and sexual orientation."
+The Prevention and Recovery Services Fund is used for (1) substance abuse prevention, treatment and recovery services, and (2) collection and analysis of data regarding substance use.
+Connecticut also creates a three percent municipal tax on retail cannabis sales in their jurisdiction.
 This tax does not apply to medical cannabis sales.
-The funds from this local tax must be used for (A) improvements to the streetscapes and other neighborhood developments in and around each community in which a cannabis retailer, hybrid retailer or micro-cultivator is located, (B) funding education programs or youth employment and training programs, (C) services for individuals released from the custody of the Commissioner of Correction, probation or parole, (D) mental health or addiction services, (E) youth service bureaus, or (F) promoting civic engagement in communities.67
+The funds from this local tax must be used for (A) improvements to the streetscapes and other neighborhood developments in and around each community in which a cannabis retailer, hybrid retailer or micro-cultivator is located, (B) funding education programs or youth employment and training programs, (C) services for individuals released from the custody of the Commissioner of Correction, probation or parole, (D) mental health or addiction services, (E) youth service bureaus, or (F) promoting civic engagement in communities.71